rvk-utd/hanna/README.md

 ## Overall Design Principles

+- **Be generic and presentational**
+  - Components should also be independent of any specific public policy.
+  - Components should not depend on a specific state-management framework or API servers.
+  - (Only allowed exception is the relative loose-coupling to the design-asset server [styles.reykjavik.is][])
-- Be accessibile and robust
+- **Be accessibile and robust.**
   - All components should be as accessibility friendly by default.
   - Components should strive to work even when JavaScript fails.
 (Google:
     "Progressive enhancement")
   - Components/tools must support translations/localization, but Icelandic is
     the default UI language.
-- Support the stupid simple cases
+- **Support the stupid simple cases.**
   - Old-school Server-side rendering and progressive enhancement will remain valid use-cases for many years.
   - Be build-stack agnostic.
 Allow for hand-rolled pages, as well as "deep-magic" bundlers.
-- Scale gracefully over time.
+- **Scale gracefully over time.**
   - Version everything, religiously.
   - Tech-specific libraries have their own independant version numbers, but must clearly state which Hanna (HTML) version they target.